zaius/docs/content/docs/web-interface/roles-and-permissions.md

 ## Roles & permissions

-There are three roles defined at this moment, with increasing amount of permissions these are:
+There are three roles defined at this moment:

 1. build + view deploys
 2. build + deployment